friends-of-hugo/contentful-export/README.md

 ### Configure YAML output

 While the default output is in TOML format, it is also possible to output content in YAML format.
-To achieve this, ensure there is a config.toml file in the work directory of contentful-hugo with the following content:
+To achieve this, ensure there is a `extract-config.toml` file in the work directory of contentful-hugo with the following content:

 ```
 encoding = "yaml"